 The system of internal control is based on a framework of regular management information, administrative procedures including the segregation of duties, and a system of delegation and accountability.
-Reporting risk through a Board Assurance Framework was introduced in October 2021 to further enhance risk monitoring and scrutiny.
 In particular, it includes:

-- comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the UCP Council; - regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts; - setting targets to measure financial and other performance; - · clearly defined capital investment control guidelines; and - · monitoring of action plans to manage key risk.
+- · comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the UCP Council; - regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts; - setting targets to measure financial and other performance; - · clearly defined capital investment control guidelines; and - · monitoring of action plans to manage key risk.